wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

 In the body, the ``from`` field specifies from where the file is to be copied from, followed by the ``into`` field specifying the destination to where the file needs to be copied to.
 Finally, the ``include`` field ensures all files with the ``.jar`` extention is also copied.

 After deploying, Shuffleboard will cache the path of the plugin so it can be automatically loaded the next time Shuffleboard loads.
-It may be necessary to click on ``Clear Cache`` under the plugins menu to remove a plugin or fix issues in the plugin before loading it again.
+It may be necessary to click on ``Clear Cache`` under the plugins menu to remove a plugin or reload a plugin into Shuffleboard.

 By running ``gradle deployPlugin`` from the command line, the jar file will automatically placed into the Shuffleboard plugin folder.